microsoft/health-architectures/Postman/README.md

 ### Instructions for setting up a Postman environment.

-1. Copy the JSON formatted text from below and paste into a text editor of your choice.
+1. Copy the JSON formatted Postman environment template for Azure API for FHIR from below and paste into a text editor of your choice.

 ```
 {